David-Ceniceros/Morse-code-communication-translator-using-BLE/README.md

 # Morse-code-communication-translator-using-BLE
 This project will consist of programming two Arduino NANO 33 BLE board to communicate and display an output text message using Morse code.
+Both board will be able to communicate with one another using BLE.
+Each board will be contain one button and two LED lights which will be used for communication.
+One LED will be utilized to indicate to the user when the button has been pressed, the other LED will be used to indicate when the other user has pressed a button.
+I will program both boards to translate the message from the other users to display the message on an output display.